jamesmontemagno/GeolocatorPlugin/README.md

 #### Checking permissions
-Before tracking begine you must check to ensure that you have location permissions on all platforms.
+Before tracking begins you must check to ensure that you have location permissions on all platforms.
 I recommend using the [Permissions Plugin](http://github.com/jamesmontemagno/PermissionPlugin) to ensure that you have permission.

 #### Start Tracking